DennisSoemers/ml-agents/docs/Readme.md

 # Code Modification in Phase 1
+## The following modification are made on AgentSoccer.cs, which defines a soccer-playing reinforcement learning agent in Unity using the ML-Agents Toolkit, with roles like Striker or Goalie on teams (Blue or Purple).
 ### 1. Dynamic Reward Scaling Based on Game Progress

 - **Change:** We will modify the reward for touching the ball and the existential reward/penalty to increase as the game progresses.
 This makes the agent more aggressive and strategic later in the episode.